When approaching a design problem, automotive engineers generally have three things on their wish list for a solution. They want to find:

 RESIDUE — “There can’t be any residue when it’s removed.”

 Not all films are meant to adhere permanently.
-Temporary films and tapes are often used to protect components during packaging, shipping, and assembly, only to be removed on the lot when the vehicle is ready to sell.
+Temporary car paint films and tapes are often used to protect components during packaging, shipping, and assembly, only to be removed on the lot when the vehicle is ready to sell.
 For example, you might use them to keep flooring materials clean or safeguard the luster and flawless finish of aluminum wheels.
 Wheel protection films also create a barrier that prevents corrosive moisture or substances from getting to brake discs and rotors.

 These transparent automotive films are typically made from polyethylene and fitted with an easily peelable adhesive layer that is specially formulated to leave nothing behind after removal.
 This doesn’t mean the adhesive needs to lack strength or longevity—protection films can remain reliably adhered for months if need be without slipping or breaking the protective seal.